Symbiosis | Microbiome | Evolution

 Summary of Illustrative Findings: Species interactions are fundamentally important aspects of the biosphere.
 Microscopic entities including bacteria and their viruses, bacteriophages, exhibit profound genomic diversity and often exert functional significance on host fauna and flora.
 The Bordenstein Laboratory investigates the evolutionary genetic and functional principles that shape the rules of engagement between animals, bacteria, and viruses.
 We study two forms of symbiotic interactions: intimate and facultative.

-In intimate symbioses between inherited, parasitic bacteria (Wolbachia) and arthropods, we discovered the long-sought genes in Wolbachia endosymbionts that selfishly hijack host embryonic development via selective killing of males (wmk gene) and a sperm-egg incompatibility termed cytoplasmic incompatibility (cifA and cifB genes).
-These three genes occur in a genetic module of prophage WO of Wolbachia that contains an unprecedented menagerie of genes with eukaryotic-like DNA and annotated functions in eukaryotic cell biology.
-Some of the genes have transferred across the tree of life, including into Archaea as antibacterial peptides, while other genes make proteins that invade animal gametic nuclei and wreak havoc on sexual reproduction and epigenetic and mitotic processes.
+In intimate symbioses between inherited, parasitic bacteria (Wolbachia) and arthropods, we discovered the long-sought genes in Wolbachia endosymbionts that selfishly kill male embryos (wmk gene) and control sperm development in a processed termed cytoplasmic incompatibility (cifA and cifB genes).
+These three genes occur in a novel, genetic module of prophage WO of Wolbachia that contains an unprecedented menagerie of genes with eukaryotic-like DNA and annotated functions in eukaryotic cell biology.
+We discovered that the cytoplasmic incompatibility factor proteins invade animal gametic nuclei and wreak havoc on gametic epigenetic processes involved in sexual reproduction, including regulatory long non-coding RNA and the histone-to-protamine transition fundamental to sperm maturation.
+Some of the genes in this prophage module have also transferred across the tree of life into animal genomes and Archaea where they function as thermotolerant, antibacterial peptides.

 By studying facultative interactions between animals and their microbiomes, we demonstrated one of the rare, cross-system trends in the microbiome field that host phylogenetic relationships frequently mirror their microbiome relationships.
-We termed this new pattern “phylosymbiosis” in 2013, and our experimental transplants of microbiomes between related species suggest that phylosymbiosis arises due to selective pressures.
-Furthermore, our human microbiome analyses reveal the influences of human genetics on the microbiome and disease; and our dietary intervention trial reinforces our initial finding that self-identified social groups such as ethnicity and race have a persistent influence on gut and oral microbiome and virome variation in Americans.
+We termed this new pattern “phylosymbiosis” in 2013, and experimental transplants of microbiomes between related species specify that phylosymbiosis arises due to selection pressures.
+Furthermore, our human microbiome analyses reveal the influences of human genetics on the microbiome and disease; and our dietary intervention trial reinforces our discovery that self-identified social groups such as ethnicity and race have a persistent association with gut/oral microbiome and virome variation in the United States.